jongann-lee/jongann-lee.github.io/content/_index.md

           date_start: '2023-03-01'
           date_end: '2024-06-14'
           description: |2-
+              * Created a geometric tracking controller for the 5‑CDoF multirotor capable of tracking a 5‑variable trajectory consisting of position, yaw, and pitch, which was shown to be differentially flat outputs of the vehicle dynamics.
+              *  Proved the almost global exponential attractiveness of the controlled vehicle dynamics using Lyapunov analysis, and demonstrated the stability using a Matlab numerical simulation.
               * Created a novel adaptive quadrotor controller by adapting an adaptive control scheme based on the geodesic distance of the manifold of physically consistent inertial parameters, to the geometric tracking controller.

         - title: Research Intern